 The subject does not attempt to cover all major aspects of 20th century art but rather focuses on a particular issue or theme.
-The subject attempts to: 1. introduce students to various modes of visual art, eg painting, sculpture, photography, printmaking, performances, ct.
-2. include, where appropriate, examples from Australia.
-Europe and America; 3. inter-relate art history and theory to broader historical and socio-political themes, eg fascism, nationalism, capitalism, Marxism, ferninism, war; 4. have some course work related to current major exhibitions.
+The subject attempts to: 1. introduce students to various modes of visual art, eg painting, sculpture, photography, printmaking, performances, etc; 2. include, where appropriate, examples from Australia, Europe and America; 3. inter-relate art history and theory to broader historical and socio-political themes, eg fascism, nationalism, capitalism, Marxism, ferminism, war; 4. have some course work related to current major exhibitions.
 Tutorials reflect the themes of the lectures and encourage familiarization with both original documents and recent literature.

-26.3505 Aspects of Nineteenth Century Art (Catherine De Lorenzo)
+26.3505 Aspects of Nineteenth Century Art

+Catherine De Lorenzo

-Introduction to major visual concerns of painters, sculptors, print-makers, photographers and crafts people in Europe and/or Australia.
-Art historical themes such as realism, impressionism, symbolism, womens art and art-for-arts sake are linked with broader art historical themes such as the urban environment, work, nationalism, colonialism and industrialism.
-Tutorials reflect the themes of the lectures and encourage familiarization with original documents and recent critical availations.
+Introduction to major visual concerns of painters, sculptors, printmakers, photographers and crafts people in Europe and/or Australia.
+Art historical themes such as realism, impressionism, symbolism, women's art and aestheticism are linked with broader art historical themes such as the urban environment, work, nationalism, colonialism and industrialism.
+Tutorials reflect the themes of the lectures and encourage familiarization with original documents and recent critical evaluations.

-26.3506, Research into Australian Art (Catherine De Lorenzo)
+26.3506 Research into Australian Art

+Catherine De Lorenzo

-Excluded: 26,9001 Research into Australian Art.
+Excluded: 26.9001 Research into Australian Art.

 Selected aspects of Australian art, not a general historical survey of its development.
-1. The study of a few styles selected by the class, viewed in the context of social and national development, in a wider framework, provincial manifestations of the parent styles.
-Weekly twohour seminars: students present a short class paper and participate in class discussion.
+1. The study of a few styles selected by the class, viewed in the context of social and national development; in a wider framework, provincial manifestations of the parent styles.
+Weekly two-hour seminars: students present a short class paper and participate in class discussion.
 2. Group and/or individual research projects on either an art work or an artist.
-Students are given time for research and individual tuition with their tutor.
+Students are given time for research and individual lutition with their tutor.

-26.3507 Introduction to World Architecture (Richard Apperly)
+26.3507 Introduction to World Architecture

+Richard Apperly

-Excluded: 26.914 History of Architecture or 11.4307 World Architecture.
+Excluded: 26.914 History of Architecture or 11.4307 World Architecture

 A broad study of architecture throughout the world from the beginning of civilization to the Industrial Revolution.
-Architecture as an expression of social, cultidual, economic and religious forces and attitudes.
-The modifying effects of climate, environment, materials and technology, Illustrated lectures, tutorials and assignments related to the above themes.
+Architecture as an expression of social, cultural, economic and religious forces and attitudes.
+The modifying effects of climate, environment, materials and technology.
+Illustrated lectures; tutorials and assignments related to the above themes.

-26.3508 Nineteenth and Twentieth Century Architecture (Richard Apperly)
+26.3508 Nineteenth and Twentieth Century Architecture

+Richard Apperly